MichaelsPlayground/BleServerBlessedOriginal/readme.md

 This is the original BLE Peripheral (server) example using the code in https://github.com/weliem/bluetooth-server-example.

-The code is minimal changed to get a basis for further enhancements.
+The code is minimal changed to get a basis for further enhancements and to be compatible with the sample client-app of the library (see below).

-The library in use (ANDROID-BLESSED) is available here: https://github.com/weliem/blessed-android provided by **Martijn van Welie**.
+The library in use (BLESSED-ANDROID) is available here: https://github.com/weliem/blessed-android provided by **Martijn van Welie**.

-For a general overview on Bluetooth Low Energy (BLE) see this perfect article "The Ultimate Guide to Android Bluetooth Low Energy", available as PDF in the docs folder as well: https://punchthrough.com/android-ble-guide/.
+For a general overview on Bluetooth Low Energy (BLE) see this perfect article: "The Ultimate Guide to Android Bluetooth Low Energy", available as PDF in the docs folder as well: https://punchthrough.com/android-ble-guide/.

 To check that the server is up and running I recommend to install another app on a second device that